joti/BGAScraping/README.md

 # BGA Scraping

 This python script provides methods to collect data from the website "Board Game Arena" by web scraping.<br/>
-Currently it can be used to analyze ELO rating progression of players.
+Currently, it can be used for the following purposes:<br/>
+- Analyzing changes in players' ELO ratings.<br/>
+- Collecting the table IDs of a Carcassonne tournament.<br/>
+- Collecting data on Carcassonne games (into a relational database).<br/>

 ## Prerequisites